the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-building-gh-actions.md

 # Building a Block of a Github Actions

-As described previously, Workflow files use YAML syntax, which has either a `.yml` or `.yaml` file extension.
-If you're new to YAML and want to learn more, [see our section about YMAL](https://the-turing-way.netlify.app/reproducible-research/renv/renv-yaml.html?highlight=yaml).
+As described previously, workflow files use YAML syntax, which has either a `.yml` or `.yaml` file extension.
+If you're new to YAML and want to learn more, [see our section about YMAL]{ref}`(rr-renv-yaml)`.
 This workflow must be stored in the `.github/workflows` directory of your repository.

 **1. name**